What is Eyelid

 These issues may cause eye discomfort, limited vision and affect overall appearance.

 How Eyelid Reconstruction Works?

-Eyelid reconstruction varies from patient to patient, as the cause for issues all differ.
+Eyelid reconstruction varies from patient to patient, as the cause for issues all differs.
 Some defects in the eyelid arise from multiple causes, however, the most common issues arise after trauma or the removal of an existing tumor.
 The more minor, superficial defects require nothing more than a visit to the eyelid plastic surgeon New Jersey, a few sutures and minor treatments that will typically heal on its own in 7-10 days.

 In more serious cases, such as issues surfacing after a traumatic injury or removal of a large skin growth or skin cancer, there is a high likelihood that the defect spread throughout the entire lid, in which a more complex reconstruction surgery is needed.
 In these instances, the surgeon will transfer adjacent tissues or transfer skin from other parts of the eyelid, face or body to help complete the reconstruction, also known as “skin grafts”.
 There may be instanced in which more than one surgery is necessary to correct the defects, this is called a “staged reconstruction”.

 Eyelid Trauma and Injury

 The eyelids are an important and necessary part of our anatomy, as the thin, delicate skin protects our eyes from injury, sunlight and other harsh debris in the air.
 Our tear drains are extremely important in producing tears and spreading them across the cornea to keep the eyes moist and lubricated.

 Eyelid reconstruction may be beneficial for the following: